-Description: This course is concerned with the student's continued growth of knowledge in identifying health problems across the life span.
+This course is concerned with the student's continued growth of knowledge in identifying health problems across the life span.
 Use of the nursing process and core competencies as critical thinking tools is applied to more complex patient situations.
-The student will integrate theory and skills learned in previous semesters to provide nursing care to pediatric an psychiatric populations.
-Psycho-sociocultural theory related to the family and community as well as group processes are explored.
+The student will integrate theory and skills learned in previous semesters to provide nursing care to pediatric populations.
+Sociocultural theory related to the family and community as well as group processes are explored.
 Evidence -based practice is emphasized in planning nursing care for individuals and groups of patients.
 Educational and practical technological skills are enhanced in the on-campus laboratory and in the clinical agencies.
-Experiences are provided in the on-campus laboratory and a variety of pediatric, psychiatric, and medical and surgical care, community settings and Service Learning Activities.
-This course will consist of 4 hours of Lecture, 13.5 Clinical hours/week - 8.5 hours hospital based, 4.5 hours laboratory based, .5 hours Clinical Service Learning.
-Credit Hours: 8.5 - 4 credits lecture; 4.5 clinical.
+Experiences are provided in the on-campus laboratory and a variety of pediatric and medical/surgical care, community settings and Service Learning Activities.
+This course will consist of 4 hours of Lecture, 13 Clinical hours/week - 8.5 hours hospital based, 4.5 hours laboratory based.
+Credit Hours: 8= 4 credits lecture; 4 credits clinical.
 Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring
+SUNY GEN ED-n/a; NCC GEN ED-n/a